 Ordinarily, where roll-back has been proposed and becomes necessary, we would expect the trail to be adjusted to follow the current feature (for example, the cliff edge or top of foreshore).
 Where we foresee that local circumstances will require more detailed consideration, we have provided further information within the tables in Part 2 of the relevant report chapters.
-This and the above information is intended as a guide only, based on information available to us at the time of writing this report, and on expert advice provided by the access authority, Environment Agency and others.
+This and the above information is intended as a guide only, based on information available to us at the time of writing this report.
 We have taken and will continue to take all reasonable steps to discuss implications and options with all parties likely to affected by such changes, both during the initial planning work that preceded the writing of this report and during any subsequent work to plan and implement a 'rolled back' route.